UT Space Institute Institutional Compliance Committee

 The University of Tennessee Space Institute provides a supportive environment for scholars and students to engage in teaching, research, and public service.
 Integrity in our work and compliance with applicable laws and regulations are critical to our academic enterprise and the university’s operations.
 The locus of compliance with applicable laws and regulations is in the UT academic and administrative units that are responsible for policy development and implementation of compliance issues.
 The mission of the Institutional Compliance Committee is to promote excellence in all of our compliance efforts to assure integrity and compliance with our legal, regulatory, and ethical responsibilities.

 The committee chair is appointed by the executive director.
 The chair has the discretion to include any university employee who is relevant to the issues being addressed.
 This typically includes the relevant compliance officer (who has institute-wide‐level responsibility for the regulatory area) and the individuals in the chain of command up to the executive director’s senior level management.
-The Institutional Compliance Committee also includes representatives from UT’s general counsel and the Institutional Compliance Office, who serve in an advisory role.
+The committee will be assisted by a member of the UT System Institutional Compliance Office, who will serve as an ex officio member of the committee, and the Office of General Counsel will be consulted as needed.

 - Identify the significant compliance risks facing the institute and facilitate potential solutions for those risks.